YoobeeWebTutors/javascript-manual/03-values.md

 ---
-Title: Values
+title: 03 – Values
-layout: post
+layout: page
 ---
-# Computation vs Calculation

 Programs tell computers what to do.
 What do computers do best?
 Computation.